wolftech-app/redux-websocket/README.md

 `redux-websocket` will dispatch some actions automatically, based on what the internal WebSocket connection.
 Some actions will need to be dispatched by you.

+By default `redux-websocket` actions get dispatched with a timestamp as a `Date` object.
+This has caused some users to experience non serializable action warnings when using redux toolkit.
+If you encounter this problem you can either add a `dateSerializer` function to `redux-websocket` options or [setup redux toolkit](https://redux-toolkit.js.org/usage/usage-guide#working-with-non-serializable-data) to ignore the actions.

 ### User dispatched actions

 These actions must be dispatched by you, however we do export action creator functions that can be used.